kiplangatmike/weatherApp/README.md

 samples, guidance on mobile development, and a full API reference.

 # how it works
-this is a basic Weather app that fetches data from the open weather map API it shows the real time weather of the place that you are
+- this is a basic Weather app that fetches data from the open weather map API
+- it shows the real time weather of the place that you are
+- clone the rep to your computer, then perform 'flutter run' in your terminal to get it working